staze0/QRadar/DSM Custom/README.md

 #### Details :

 This DSM allows you to parse and map events from OpenVPN server hosted on your Synology NAS.
-You'll be able to track connection to the VPN server and which private IP is assigned to which user.
+You will be able to track connections to the VPN server and which private IP is assigned to which user.

 #### QIDs :